siemens/kas/docs/userguide/credentials.rst

 -----------------

 A ``.gitconfig`` file can be used to provide credentials as well as url rewrites of git repositories (``insteadof``).
-To support the patching of git repositories, kas injects a ``[user]`` section, possibly overwriting an existing one.
 In addition, credential helpers can be used by setting the corresponding environment variables.
 These are added to the ``.gitconfig`` file as well.
+To support the patching of git repositories, kas injects a ``[user]`` section, possibly overwriting an existing one.
+After patching, the original user is restored (if set).

 When running in a GitHub Action or GitLab CI job, the ``.gitconfig`` file is automatically injected.
+Otherwise, the environment variable ``GITCONFIG_FILE`` needs to point to the `.gitconfig` kas should use.

 GitHub Actions
 ~~~~~~~~~~~~~~